Who can apply to be an Outdoor School (ODS) counselor?

 What are the current masking requirements for Penn State–sponsored youth programs?

-At this time, this means that masking for participants and leaders in Shaver’s Creek youth programs is optional both indoors and outside.
+At this time, masking for participants and leaders in Shaver’s Creek youth programs is optional both indoors and outside.

 May I go home to feed my pet?